Guild Wars 2 Crafting Guide, Build - What Can These Disciplines Do?

 Guild Wars 2 is an MMORPG developed by ArenaNet and published by NCSoft in 2012.
 The players can return to the world of Tyria, 250 years after the events from the first game.
 Guild Wars 2 has two major expansions: Heart of Thorn and Path of Fire.

-This time you the community of players is able to choose their character’s race from Asura, Charr, Norn, Sylvari, and Human.
+This time you the community of players are able to choose their character’s race from Asura, Charr, Norn, Sylvari, and Human.
 At the same time, there are nine playable professions: Elementalist, Necromancer, Mesmer, Engineer, Thief, Ranger, Warrior, Guardian and Revenant (the last ones is only available through the expansions).

 One of the games most celebrated features is the Living World system that uses the established and wonderfully designed Tyria.
 The whole surroundings are changing before the players eyes, the NPC characters arcs are well-developed and the story itself is absolutely captivating.
 Check out our other GW2 guides to learn more about the game and the professions in it!